Do you teach a foreign language to your kids? What do you teach and do you have any curriculum that you use and love?

 Right now instead of teaching a second language I am teaching them Braille.
 My middle daughter is blind and I want my other children learning Braille before a second language.
 Once they know the letters and contractions I will let them choose which language they want.
 My DS already told me he wants to learn Japanese.

-Our primary focus for second language is ASL.
+April 5, 2013 at 7:47 PMOur primary focus for second language is ASL.
 We use some signing time and just me teaching and modeling.

 For Spanish we are using little pim right now.
 I'm going to start Salsa her K year.

 For Latin we use Song School Latin.
 We haven't been putting too much focus on this one yet.